kenaniscoding/thesisLaTeX/README.md

 ## Edit The PDF

+- good luck trying lol
 - To edit the LaTeX, I used TeXStudio as the IDE.
-- Document.tex is the main directory.
+- document.tex is the main directory.